Cooks' Questions on Fruit and Vegetables

 Q: I'm expecting a bumper crop of apples this year after planting several trees two years ago.
 We have both eating and cooking varieties, as well as crab apples.
 Apart from pies and crumbles what else can I do with them?

-If you enter apple into the search box on the home page you will find 36 different recipes that are sweet and savoury which can be created using your wonderful crop of apples.
+If you enter apple into the search box on the home page you will find lots of different recipes that are sweet and savoury which can be created using your wonderful crop of apples.

 Q: Which bit of a pawpaw is edible?
 And how do you know if it's ripe?